OpenNebula/vOneCloud-docs/source/verification/run_vm.rst

 .. image:: /images/run_vm_add.png
     :align: center

-Select the imported template, in this example here is a template called: "linuxTemplate".
+Select the imported VM Template, in this example here is a template called: "linuxTemplate".
 You can add/modify/remove network interfaces, from the template, before instantiate in the "Network" section below.

 Click on the Create button to instantiate the virtual machine.

 .. image:: /images/run_vm_create.png
     :align: center

-When we go back to the list of virtual machines in ``Instances --> VMs``, we can see our new machine.
+Going back to the list of virtual machines in ``Instances --> VMs``, we can see our new machine.
 If the virtual machine is still not in RUNNING, click the button with refresh icon to reload the data.

 .. image:: /images/run_vm_running.png

 When the virtual machine is running, the "display" icon allows to open a graphical console.
-Login with the user and password configured in your template.

 .. image:: /images/run_vm_vnc.png